 Contamination issues can lower property values and wreck an otherwise profitable project.
 Such risks have recently been demonstrated by the Sugar Cube apartments and Honeycomb townhouses which were developed on a large industrial site in Sydney.
 All 127 dwellings in this development continue to be uninhabited more than 12 months after completion.
-The main concern is that contamination found on the site has not been properly dealt even though the land was subject to a site audit.
+The main concern is that contamination found on the site has not been properly dealt with even though the land was subject to an environmental site audit.

 It is not entirely clear where remediation activities failed for the Sugar Cube and Honeycomb site, however, close collaboration with a site auditor does help to avoid such a disastrous outcome.
 If an auditor is brought in early to a project they are able to provide strategic advice from the outset and will ensure compliance issues are well navigated until a final sign off on a site can be achieved.

-What is a site audit?
+What is an environmental site audit?

 An audit can only be undertaken by a highly experienced contaminated land professional who has been accredited by the EPA.
 At the end of an audit, the site auditor must provide a site audit report which provides details of their review and sets out their findings together with a site audit statement which conveys the outcome of the audit.

 From a legal standpoint, a site audit statement is used to confirm that:

 - the land is suitable for a particular use or uses;